mobi/asentinel_orm/README.md

 # Introduction

-The asentinel-orm is a light weight ORM tool written on top of Spring JDBC and `JdbcTemplate`.
-It was developed initially as an enhancement for the Asentinel TEM project whose data access layer was based on `JdbcTemplate`.
+**asentinel-orm** is a light weight ORM tool written on top of Spring JDBC and `JdbcTemplate`.
+Initially, it was developed as an enhancement for the Asentinel TEM project whose data access layer was based on `JdbcTemplate`.
 Asentinel TEM is called [Tangoe Telecom](https://www.tangoe.com/) today and is a telecom expense management application.
-If you are using `JdbcTemplate` in your project but you feel you could do better than just using `RowMapper` for mapping database resultsets or you want to stop writing manually inserts and updates, this library might be for you.
+If you are using `JdbcTemplate` in your project but you feel you could do better than just using `RowMapper` for mapping database resultsets or you want to stop writing manually inserts and updates, this library might be suitable for you.
-One of the features of the Tangoe Telecom project is to allow users to define their own custom fields.
-So one of the design goals of this ORM was to make it easy for the programmer to work with dynamic schemas and custom defined columns/fields.
+One of the Tangoe Telecom project features is to allow users to define their own custom fields.
+Consequently, one of the design goals of this ORM was to make it easy for the programmer to work with dynamic schemas and custom defined columns/fields.

 # Key features